TRineheart98/SchoolProjects/README.md

+## **Payroll Processing Queue Program**

+This C++ program processes payroll for employees using a queue data structure.
+It reads employee information from a CSV file, calculates gross pay, taxes, and net pay, and outputs the results to both the console and text files.
+The program includes robust error handling, input validation, and a clean separation of logic using header and source files, ensuring modular and maintainable code.

+Files and Structure

+    queueOperation.h: Contains the declarations of the Employee structure and the Queue class.
+It includes utility functions for enqueueing, dequeueing, displaying employees, calculating payroll details (gross pay, taxes, and net pay), and saving pay stubs to a file.
+The class also provides functionality to read employee data from a CSV file and generate summary reports.

+    main.cpp: Implements the core logic, including menu options for managing the queue and processing employee payroll.
+It handles employee enqueueing from a CSV file, dequeuing, and displaying employee information without removing them from the queue.
+The program also generates pay stubs and summary reports, ensuring accurate output of payroll data.

+    payInputs.csv: This CSV file contains employee data such as email, first name, last name, job title, hours worked, hourly wage, hours before overtime, overtime rate, and federal tax rate.
+The program reads this file to populate the queue with employees for payroll processing.

+    Sample data from csv:
+    Email,FirstName,LastName,JobTitle,HoursWorked,HourlyWage,HoursBeforeOvertime,OvertimeRate,MarginalFederalTaxRate
+    tyler.rineheart@gmail.com,Tyler,Rineheart,Software Engineer,40,300,35,1.5,20
+    john.doe@gmail.com,John,Doe,Programmer,28,22,30,1.5,15
+    jane.smith@gmail.com,Jane,Smith,Database Developer,32,25,30,2.0,18
+    emily.jones@gmail.com,Emily,Jones,Networking Engineer,45,28,40,1.5,25

+Core Features
+Queue Management:

+    Employees are stored in a queue data structure with operations to enqueue and dequeue employees.
+    The queue supports operations to display employee information without removing them from the queue, ensuring ease of access and management.

+Payroll Calculation:

+    The program calculates gross pay based on hours worked, considering overtime hours and rates.
+    Taxes, including federal tax, state tax, social security, and Medicare, are calculated for each employee.
+    Net pay is determined by subtracting taxes from the gross pay, and all calculations are verified for accuracy with detailed logging.

+Input and Output:

+    Reads employee data from a CSV file (payInputs.csv), processes it, and saves the payroll information, including pay stubs, to an output file.
+    Generates a summary report that includes total gross pay, federal taxes, state taxes, and net pay for all employees in the queue.

+Error Checking and Validation

+    Ensures that queue operations are handled correctly, checking if the queue is full before enqueueing and if it is empty before dequeuing.
+    Validates that employee data is correctly formatted and properly handled during payroll calculations.
+    Includes checks to ensure that file operations (reading from the CSV and saving pay stubs) are successful.

+Key Concepts and Tools
+Input Validation:

+    The program validates the CSV file contents, ensuring that all required fields (such as hours worked and hourly wage) are correctly processed.
+    Provides meaningful error messages if the file cannot be opened or data is missing.

+Modular Design:

+    Functions are clearly separated between the header and source files, allowing for ease of maintenance and future expansion.

+User Interaction:

+    The program provides a console menu to interact with users, offering options to create a queue, enqueue employees, dequeue employees, display employee data, and generate reports.

 # SchoolWork
 Some of the programs I have created during my pursuit in my Computer Science degree.
 I am currently set to graduate in May 2025 with a Bachelors in Computer Science from Northeastern State University.